PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

 - `recordCompanyID`: Record company identifier

 Your function will disconnect these entities according to their identifier.
-Indeed, if one of them does not exist, return an error.
+> If one of them does not exist, return an error.

-> NB: Perhaps you have heard about the various arguments?
-Wouldn`t it be practical to give a list of artists to add
+> Perhaps you have heard about various arguments?
+Wouldn't it be practical to give a list of artists to add instead of one by one?
-> Ent provided you with many functions ... :wink:, :wink:, :wink:, :wink:, :wink:, :wink:, :wink:, :wink:, :wink:
+> Ent give you access to many functions... 😉

 ## Step 8 - Active Artists

 Finally, we are near the end!
-There is only one entity left: music.
+There is only one entity left: `Music` 😄

 And only one relationship type remains: the [ManyToMany](https://entgo.io/docs/schema-edges/#m2m-two-types).

-This step is intentionally less guided, if you have reached it, you should have understood everything about the relational database, crud and how you should code it.
+This step is intentionally less guided, if you have reached it, you should have understood everything about relational databases, CRUD and how you should code it.

 The final database will look like this: